Performance management is an ongoing cycle of goal-setting, feedback and review that optimizes an individual’s progress towards organizational goals.

 During this time period, employees receive training, guidance, instructions and advice from their supervisors.
 Interim probationary reports are required at mid-point to document an employee’s progress.

 If expectations are not being met, an employee may be rejected on probation.
 Occasionally, an employee on probation gets near the end of the specified time period and is not meeting performance expectations.
 In those cases, the employee’s probation period may be extended.
-Should a manager wish to extend the probation period or reject an employee on probation, they must first contact the Employee Relations & Development unit to discuss.
+Should a manager wish to extend the probation period or reject an employee on probation, they must first contact their HR Partner to discuss next steps.

 As a supervisor, you are responsible for providing regular and consistent feedback

 to your direct report employees.
 Meeting with your employee(s) in a one-on-one environment